 Install Frost-Proof Outdoor Faucets

 New outdoor faucets offer frost-proof protection and also prevent unsanitary water from contaminating your water system.
 Installing a new outdoor faucet takes just a few hours and will give you peace of mind all winter long.
 Remember, frost-proof faucets can still burst if you leave anything connected to them.
 Remove hoses and splitters before a freeze.
-These other fall to-dos require a little less work and offer a lot more fun.

 Drain Mechanical Sprinklers or Risk Damage

 Change Your Furnace Filter